Student Participation

 • Preview, which enables you to review the information you provided in the prior fields; and

-If you have questions about the submission process or the conference, contact Dr. Kati Sudnick (sudnickk@uncw.edu) or Basak Guven (guvenb@duq.edu), the 2024 Undergraduate Scholars Conference Planners.
+If you have questions about the submission process or the conference, contact Dr. James Baker (james.baker@missioncollege.edu) and Dr. Sara Pitts (sarapitts@alc.edu), the 2025 Undergraduate Scholars Conference Planners.

 Return to Top of Page